 Turn to Online Business

 With the lockdown and number of restrictions on the movement of people, except for essentials, most of the non-essential services businesses are suffering.
 The best way to continue business in such times is to go online.
 If you do not have a online store for selling products, you can use platforms like Shopify which can help you set up an online store easily.
 Work on your website and design it in a way to ensure the visitors are able to resonate with your business in-store as much as possible.
-If you do not want to create your own online store, then you can collaborate with online platforms like Amazon or eBay and sell your products online through them.
+If you do not want to create your own online store, then you can collaborate with online platforms like Shopify or eBay or selling both on Shopify and eBay.

 Move to Home Delivery

 Offering Home delivery is an important strategy, through which customers can purchase non-essential items without having to actually move out of their houses.
 By offering home delivery you are allowing customers to continue buying your products in Covid19 Pandemic, whereby allowing business continuity.
 It is not easy to completely transform your business model if you have not been into home delivery earlier, however by outsourcing your delivery to courier companies or delivery agents can be really helpful.
 Study your customer base and understand its coverage.
 Depending on whether your customers are local or widespread you can decide whether to need to outsource your delivery to courier companies or not.